click2cloud-amodi/Link_Chatbot/README.md

 2. Creates and stores embeddings using FAISS vector database.
 3. Leverages a fine-tuned language model (LaMini-T5) for answering questions.
 4. Allows saving and loading FAISS vector databases for efficiency.
+5. Maintains a log of successfully scraped links to avoid redundant processing.

+Supports retry mechanism for failed requests.

+Interactive chatbot interface for user queries.

 The program will ask whether to load an existing FAISS database or create a new one from scratch.
 After processing embeddings, you can ask questions based on the content of the scraped URLs.